-☐ Other: 5) What forms of identification arrive with incoming animals that can be used to trace the animal and verify their organic eligibility?
+5) What forms of identification arrive with incoming animals that can be used to trace the animal and verify their organic eligibility?
 Select all that apply. ☐ Ear tags ☐ Neck tags ☐ Ear notching ☐ Brand ☐ Group/flock ID number ☐ Purchase date ☐ Leg bands ☐ Visual identification (describe): Other (describe): 6) If an animal arrives without sufficient documentation or identification to confirm slaughter eligibility and/or organic status how do you ensure the animal is not marketed, sold, or processed as organic?
 Select all that apply.
 Documents must be reviewed at the time the animal is received to determine if there is sufficient ID and documentation prior to organic processing.
 Audit trail and production records tied to these animals will be reviewed at inspections to confirm that your system is sufficient. ☐ IDs of incoming animals are confirmed to match IDs on accompanying documents.
 Animals lacking sufficient ID & documentation are diverted to nonorganic production.
 Animals lacking sufficient ID & documentation are not accepted.
 7) In rare cases, animals arriving without sufficient ID or documentation can have organic status and/or organic slaughter eligibility status verified through supplementary audit trail records and documentation.
 Verification must occur before processing as organic.
 If you accept animals without sufficient ID or documentation for organic processing, attach a description of your system and provide an example of supplementary records and audit trail documents that will be collected to establish organic status and/or organic slaughter eligibility.
-Audit trail and production records tied to these animals will be reviewed at inspections to confirm that your system is sufficient. ☐ Not applicable, I never process animals arriving with insufficient ID & documentation as organic. ☐ Verification system description and sample documentation collected to demonstrate traceability attached.
-8) Do you ever apply temporary identification to an animal? • □No Yes.
-Describe the type of ID used, the reasons this type of ID would be applied, and how the organic status and slaughter eligibility for this animal is confirmed: 9) Do you ever apply new permanent identification to animals? □ No Yes.
-Describe the type of ID used, the reasons this type of ID would be applied, and how the organic status and slaughter eligibility for this animal is confirmed: C Livestock Management Activities 1) Do you take physical possession of live animals? ') No Yes.
-Complete section F of L5.0 Livestock Health Care regarding treatment and euthanasia of sick or injured animals (skip other sections).
-2) Do you provide feed or water to animals while under your management? ☐ No Yes.
-Complete L3.0 Livestock Feed, Feed Additives and Water, regarding feed rations, water, and supplements.
+Audit trail and production records tied to these animals will be reviewed at inspections to confirm that your system is sufficient. □ Not applicable, I never process animals arriving with insufficient ID & documentation as organic. ٥١ ☐ Verification system description and sample documentation collected to demonstrate traceability attached.
+Do you ever apply temporary identification to an animal?
+8) □ No Yes.
+Describe the following about your system: (a) The type of ID used, (b) the reason(s) this type of ID would be applied, (c) how the organic status and slaughter eligibility for this animal is confirmed, and (d) how records demonstrate that the temporary ID links to the incoming animal ID: 9) Do you ever apply new permanent identification to animals?
+No Yes.
+Describe the following about your system: (a) The type of ID used, (b) the reasons this type of ID would be applied, (c) how the organic status and slaughter eligibility for this animal is confirmed, and (d) how records demonstrate that the new permanent ID links to the incoming animal ID: C. Livestock Management Activities 1) Do you take physical possession of live animals? ☐ No Yes.
+Complete L5.0 Livestock Health Care .
+2) Do you provide feed, water, or supplements such as salt or mineral blocks to animals while under your management?
+No Yes.
+Complete L3.0 Livestock Feed, Feed Additives and Water , regarding feed rations, water, and supplements.
 Also complete any forms referenced on L3.0 form, as applicable.
-3) Do you provide temporary housing for live mammals? ☐ No ☐ Yes.
-Complete section A of L4.0 Living Conditions .
+3) Do you provide temporary housing for live mammals? ☐ No Yes.
+Complete L4.0 Mammalian and Non-Avian Living Conditions.
 4) Do you provide temporary housing for live poultry? ☐ No Yes.
-Complete section A of L4.2 Avian Living Conditions .
+Complete L4.2 Avian Living Conditions .